MartynasGit/Fexp/README.md

 - Run XAMPP and start "Apache" Module.
 - Find where XAMPP is instaled on your device and open "htdocs" folder.
 - Clone repository inside new created folder.
-- To open page go to http//localhost/EXP
+- To open page go to http//localhost/Fexp
+- For Login form use username and password writen in input's placeholders.

-# Author
+## Author
 Project is created by Martynas Gumuliauskas.

 Github - MartynasGit.

 Linkedin - https://www.linkedin.com/in/martynasgum/.